6MA-606/6MA-606/README.md

 Interested in **Full Stack Development** and **DevOps**
 Like to create some interactive and beautiful components (animation, graphics, 3D)

-and drinking coffee while seeing clean code and good performance.
+and drinking coffee while seeing clean code with good performance.

 <br>